SuciuCalin/CrossScoreboard/README.md

 This project is a chance for you to combine and practice everything you learned in this section of the Nanodegree program.
 You will be making an app that allows a user to keep track of points within a game.

 The goal is to create an <b>Score Keeper app</b> which gives a user the ability to keep track of the score of two different teams playing a game of your choice.
-To build this project, you can follow along with the practice set and customize the Court Counter app to track scores from a different sport.

 <h3>Requirements</h3>